miguilimzero/filament-auto-panel/README.md

 - Bulk Actions: `DeleteBulkAction or RestoreBulkAction, ForceDeleteBulkAction`
 - Table Actions: `ViewAction, EditAction or RestoreAction`
 - Header Actions: `CreateAction`

+#### Read-Only Mode

+Auto Resources and Auto Relation Managers can be read-only by setting `protected static bool $readOnly = true;` in your resource or relation manager class.
+With this mode, all the default actions (with the exception of the `ViewAction`) will be disabled.

 #### Default Sorting